cdobratz/RecipeApp_AI/README.md

 # Family Site AI Service

 An AI-powered microservice built with FastAPI to enhance the Family Recipe Site with intelligent recipe suggestions and recipe text parsing.
+This service uses OpenRouter for AI capabilities.

 ## 📋 Overview